Cranberry Champagne Cocktail

 Directions

 1Combine vodka, triple sec, cranberry juice, lime juice, and ice in a cocktail shaker.
 Shake until very cold.
-Taste and if the mixture seems to tart, add a dash of simple syrup or agave.
+Taste and add a dash of simple syrup if the mixture seems to tart.

-2Pour into a chilled martini glass then top with champagne or sparkling wine.
+2Pour into a chilled martini glass, then top it with champagne or sparkling wine.

 Adam and Joanne's Tips

-• Make multiple drinks: If you are making for a crowd, add enough of the vodka mixture without the champagne for multiple people to a large pitcher, stir and refrigerate until cold.
-When you are ready to serve, divide between glasses and finish with chilled sparkling wine (or champagne).
+• Make for a crowd: Add the vodka mixture to a large pitcher for the number of cocktails you plan to serve, but leave out the champagne.
+Stir and refrigerate until cold.
+When ready to serve, divide between glasses and finish with chilled champagne.

 Inspired Taste Newsletter Signup